2022 Gender Pay Report - Working for diversity at Webbs

-Last year we achieved our planned objectives including diversity training for all our management team and successfully launching our career development programmes.
-In February 2018 we launched our Specialist Training Guarantee where we will fund training courses for our team members, from AAT to RHS qualifications.
-We also ran our Future Leaders Programme for the first time – this was open to all colleagues at team member level to apply and 50% of applicants were female.
-Two team members, one male and one female were successful in their applications and have just completed this year long programme which included formal and informal learning, mentoring and management level experience.
-They are both moving on to the next stages of their Webbs careers.
-We’ve just opened this programme again for 2019 so that we can continue to support our colleagues’ development.
+Since February 2018 we have had our Specialist Training Guarantee in place where we will fund training courses for our team members, from AAT to RHS qualifications.
+We also run our Future Leaders Programme every year – this is open to all colleagues at team member level to apply and on average 50% of applicants have been female.
+Four team members, two male and two female were successful in their applications in 2021 and have just completed this year long programme which included formal and informal learning, mentoring and management level experience.
+They are all moving on to the next stages of their Webbs careers, as have the majority of those who have undertaken this programme in the last three years.

-In February 2018 we also published transparent career paths linking performance to reward in all areas of our business.
+Since 2018 we have published transparent career paths documentation linking performance to reward in all areas of our business.
 We have seen a number of colleagues progress up through the three career path levels as they take on responsibilities and develop specialisms; this helps to show how we reward and promote fairly on the basis of merit and performance, irrespective of gender or any other irrelevant factors.

-We’re also proud to be working with the Garden Centre Association on their Rising Stars development programme for Retail and Hospitality colleagues; three Webbs team members (two female, one male) are taking part in this programme in 2019 and won awards for their work and presentations to the GCA panel of judges.
+We’re also proud to have worked with the Garden Centre Association on their Rising Stars development programme for Retail and Hospitality colleagues; three Webbs team members (two female, one male) took part in this programme in 2019 and won awards for their work and presentations to the GCA panel of judges.

 Rewarding across the team: